Rômazi Aiueo

 漢字kanji, Chinese characters

-漢字仮名交じり文kanji-kana sentence, Japanese sentences written in kanji and kana characters
+漢字仮名交じり文kanji-kana mixture sentence, Japanese sentences written in kanji and kana characters

 「英語」English classes in school